selenarenteria/totally-rick-and-morty-wiki/README.md

 also when on the location's details page to be able to see the list of residents also a next page button that loads all the characters in the list and locations list

+# Getting Started
+Fork the Repo, and clone it down to your specified terminal on your local machine from Github.

+# Contributions
+Thanks to the RickandMorty API
+Thanks to the guidance from my classmates Addy Rodriguez, Claudia Londono.